 19.4 The parties undertake to comply with any order made by the Arbitral Tribunal.

-The Court shall transmit to the Arbitral Tribunal the claims or counterclaims for which it has proceeded, on the one hand, with the payment of the arbitration costs provided for in Articles 5.4 and 34 of the Rules and, on the other hand, the dispatch of the documents, observations or submissions in support of said claims.
+The Chamber shall transmit to the Arbitral Tribunal the claims or counterclaims for which it has proceeded, on the one hand, with the payment of the arbitration costs provided for in Articles 5.4 and 34 of the Rules and, on the other hand, the dispatch of the documents, observations or submissions in support of said claims.

-21.1 As soon as it receives the file transmitted by the Court in accordance with Article 20, the Arbitral Tribunal shall summon the parties to appear before it on a day and at a time it fixes.
+21.1 As soon as it receives the file transmitted by the Chamber in accordance with Article 20, the Arbitral Tribunal shall summon the parties to appear before it on a day and at a time it fixes.

 21.2 At the request of one of the parties or of its own motion, the Arbitral Tribunal may itself draw up a procedural timetable and/or Terms of Reference in consultation with the parties and their counsel, if any.